lydiadingess/Pewlett-Hackard-Analysis/README.md

 2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
  - The potential mentee list is 1,549 employees.
 Assuming Pewlett Hackard is planning to fill the roles from those retiring, there will be a significant gap between mentor and mentees.
 Pewlett Hackard currently does not have enough qualified employees to be mentors.

+## Future Analysis
+For future analysis it would be beneficial to query how many empoyees within each role are elibible for mentorship.
+This will help determine which areas will require the most upcoming focus for mentorship.

+Then to compare that to the amount of eligable mentors within the company, this will allow the company to know if they are able to maintain the mentorship program.